 As they say, why not make your entire page a non-standard shape?
 Okay, they probably don’t say that.
 But here we have an example of someone who did create a full-screen animation that bends along with your cursor position.
 One practical use might be to allow users to “reveal” an object hidden underneath.

 Polygon shapes are being used quite often in web design, but not necessarily in the same way as this example.
 Here they are used to build a letter (“J,” in this case) that explodes as you hover over it.
 It makes for an interesting logo and can add a bit of unexpected fun to a website.

 A Curvaceous Container

-Shaping text around an image is another one of those print effects that isn’t quite so easy to port over to the web.
+Shaping text around an image is another print effect that isn’t quite so easy to port over to the web.
 It takes some extra effort, but here’s a look at how stunning it can be.
-The whole container just has much more of a natural flow to it than one with standard squared-off text.
+The whole container has much more of a natural flow than one with standard squared-off text.

 Buttons are another element where we too often settle for standard shapes.
 But in the right setting, something different can be quite welcome.
 These buttons not only have various notched-corners, but they also offer a shape-shifting hover animation as well.

 The use of shaped containers can open up the doors to all kinds of creative looks and layouts.
 And with the advent of techniques such as CSS Grid, it’s now possible to implement shapes on a much larger scale.